 If it becomes necessary along the way, you might want to break up into two groups depending on ability and desire for speed.
 This must be a conscious decision and everyone must be aware of the change.
 Always notify the ride leader or cleanup if you have to leave the group for any reason.

-If you are planning a ride with a group of 8 or more people you will need to first fill out a Notification of Intent form for the Department of Environment and Conservtion.
+If you are planning a ride with a group of eight or more people you will need to complete a Notification of Intent form for the Department of Parks and Wildlife.
 See Groups Using the Trail for more information.

-To ensure the ongoing sustainability of the Munda Biddi Trail and surrounding areas, DEC advise that the maximum recommended group size for overnight stays at all Munda Biddi Trail campsites is 17 (including leaders).
+To ensure the ongoing sustainability of the Munda Biddi Trail and surrounding areas, Parks and Wildlife advise that the maximum recommended group size for overnight stays at all Munda Biddi Trail camp sites is 17 (including leaders).

 Our latest news, events and info in your inbox once a month.